Factorizability of optimal quantum sequence discrimination under maximum-confidence measurements: Discussion

 We note that our results include the known results on unambiguous discrimination of quantum sequences\cite{gupt20241,gupt20242}.
 In unambiguous discrimination of quantum states, the states are discriminated without error (i.e., unambiguously) by allowing an inconclusive measurement outcome\cite{ivan1987,diek1988,pere1988}.
 For a given quantum state ensemble, a state can be unambiguously discriminated if and only if the maximum confidence of identifying the state is equal to one\cite{crok2006}.
 Therefore, it follows from Theorem~\ref{thm:fmcr} that a quantum sequence from a quantum sequence ensemble can be unambiguously discriminated if and only if each state in the quantum sequence can be unambiguously discriminated.

-When quantum states can be unambiguously discriminated, maximum-confidence measurements become unambiguous measurements that provide unit confidence for each state.
-In this case, the optimal state discrimination under maximum-confidence measurements coincides with the optimal unambiguous discrimination.
+When quantum states can be unambiguously discriminated, MCMs become unambiguous measurements that provide unit confidence for each state.
+In this case, the optimal state discrimination under MCMs coincides with the optimal unambiguous discrimination.
 Therefore, Theorem~\ref{thm:pgpg} ensures that the optimal unambiguous discrimination of a quantum sequence ensemble can always be factorized into that of each individual ensemble when quantum sequences can be unambiguously discriminated.

-Our results can be applied to situations involving multiple independent repetitions of quantum information processing tasks based on maximum-confidence measurements, such as quantum cryptography and quantum teleportation\cite{benn1992,neve2012}.
+Our results can be applied to situations involving multiple independent repetitions of quantum information processing tasks based on MCMs, such as quantum cryptography and quantum teleportation\cite{benn1992,neve2012}.
 In these situations, our results indicate that no advantage can be gained even if the receiver has access to quantum memory and considers performing a collective measurement on the quantum sequence.

-As our results show the factorizability of the optimal quantum sequence discrimination under maximum-confidence measurements, it is natural to investigate measurement conditions under which the optimal discrimination of a quantum sequence ensemble can be factorized into that of each individual ensemble.
-It is also an interesting direction for future research to investigate factorizability in the confidence of identifying a quantum sequence from a multi-party quantum sequence ensemble.
+As our results show the factorizability of the optimal quantum sequence discrimination under MCMs, it is natural to investigate measurement conditions under which the optimal discrimination of a quantum sequence ensemble can be factorized into that of each individual ensemble.
+It is also an interesting direction for future research to investigate factorizability in the confidence of identifying a quantum sequence from a multiparty quantum sequence ensemble.

+In particular, our analysis relies on the assumption that each state composing a quantum sequence is independently prepared from a given quantum state ensemble.
+Relaxing this assumption to allow correlations or entanglement between different states composing the sequence may fundamentally change the structure of optimal discrimination strategies and potentially invalidate the factorizability property.
+Moreover, the availability of quantum memory or adaptive feedback may enable collective measurement strategies that surpass the performance of factorizable ones under the same optimality criterion.
+Investigating such scenarios remains an important open problem for future work.